markNZed/processism-react-three/storyboard.md

 ## 30.1.
 Objective
 To illustrate how feedback loops operate within the dynamics of competition and collaboration, and how these interactions at a lower level contribute to stability or change at a higher level.
 ## 30.2.
 Animation
 The scene begins with a set of entities engaged in competition, each trying to outperform the others, symbolizing a competitive feedback loop where entities intensify their efforts in response to others.
-This competition initially appears chaotic, with entities pushing and pulling against each other.
-As the scene progresses, some entities begin to collaborate, forming alliances or groups that work together more efficiently.
-These collaborative groups create stabilizing feedback loops, where mutual support dampens the chaotic competition, leading to a more stable system at a higher level.
-To make the connection explicit:

-Competitive Feedback Loop: Start by showing entities in direct competition, with feedback loops amplifying their efforts (e.g., resources gained by one entity lead to it becoming stronger and more competitive, forcing others to intensify their efforts).
-The competition might cause fluctuations in the system, reflecting the instability of unchecked competition.

-Collaborative Feedback Loop: Next, introduce collaboration as entities form alliances.
-These alliances create stabilizing feedback loops, where collaborative efforts lead to shared resources, mutual support, and a balancing effect on the system.
-The scene shows how these collaborative feedback loops dampen the extremes of competition, reducing fluctuations and contributing to overall system stability.

-Multi-Level Interaction: Finally, zoom out to reveal that the system's higher-level stability (e.g., a balanced ecosystem, a stable economy) is the result of the interplay between competitive and collaborative feedback loops at a lower level.
-The system's resilience and stability are shown to emerge from this dynamic balance.
+Competitive Feedback Loop: There are different colored particles arriving into a system.
+The particles are drawn to an entity of the same color.

+Collaborative Feedback Loop: Each particle generates particle sof multiple colors.
+When the stream of particles lacks a color then the collaborative system continues and the competitive system slowly disapppears as the particles that arrive oscillate in color and entities fade.
 ## 30.3.
 Narration
 In processism, the dynamics of competition and collaboration are deeply interconnected with feedback loops, shaping the stability and evolution of systems.

-We begin by observing entities engaged in competition, each trying to outperform the others.
-This competition creates a feedback loop, where the success of one entity drives others to intensify their efforts.
-As competition escalates, it can lead to fluctuations and instability within the system, reflecting the dynamic but often chaotic nature of competitive feedback loops.

-However, within this competitive landscape, collaboration also emerges.
-Some entities form alliances, sharing resources and working together.
-These collaborative efforts create a different type of feedback loop — one that stabilizes the system.
-As entities collaborate, they provide mutual support, dampening the extremes of competition and leading to a more balanced and stable environment.
+We begin by observing entities engaged in competition which encourages specialization.
+Competition optimizes.

+Collaboration allows for resilience as we see a collaborative system that continues under changes in inputs to the system.

+There is a process at one time scale where competition is beneficial and a process at another time scales where collaboration is beneficial.
+Depending on where we place our attention we see the dynamics of competition or collaboration.

+What is competition at one level of abstraction can be seen as collaboration at another.
+For example, our immune system is competing and learning through that competition, at the scale of our body this leads to resilience.

 By zooming out, we see how these lower-level dynamics contribute to the system’s stability at a higher level.
 The competitive feedback loops drive innovation and change, while the collaborative feedback loops provide stability and resilience.
 Together, they create a dynamic balance that ensures the survival and success of the system as a whole.